KIT Campus South, Karlsruhe

 Apply to the BUCABUMA Programme at KIT

 Applicants seeking a placement at KIT — including research stays, visiting student positions, and collaborative project participation — must submit their applications through the BUCABUMA digital portal.
-All applications are paperless, transparent, and centrally administered.
-Applicants are strongly encouraged to review KIT's flagship research projects and identify a potential supervisory fit before applying.
+Applicants are encouraged to review DDF's research demonstrators, funded projects, and teaching activities to identify how their interests connect with digital circular construction.